mUVe3D/Marlin-mUVe-1-Development/README.md

     -The S value is the speed in millimeters per second of how quickly to perform the peel move

-    -The D value is the distance in millimeters on how far to move each size of the Z axis vertically during the peel
+    -The D value is the distance in millimeters on how far to move each size of the Z axis vertically during the peel.
+Set to 0 distance to ignore peel.

     -The P value is the time in milliseconds for how long to pause when at the top of the peel.
-This is mostly used for thick resins that need a moment to flow back into the area the part was just peeled fromM65
+This is mostly used for thick resins that need a moment to flow back into the area the part was just peeled from

 M651 – Run Peel Move

 ==========================
 Marlin 3D Printer Firmware